Ready to find the perfect college degree?

 If you want to help others improve their lives, a career in social work could be the perfect choice for you.
 Social work is a rewarding career field.
-Not only do social workers have the opportunity to make a difference in the lives of their patients or clients every day, but they also earn a median wage higher than that of all occupations: $44,200, according to the United States Bureau of Labor Statistics.
+Social workers have the opportunity to make a difference in the lives of their patients or clients every day.
+They also earn a median wage higher than that of all occupations: $44,200, according to the United States Bureau of Labor Statistics.
 The first step to a fulfilling career in social work is earning a college degree.

 Social workers assist a wide range of people in coping with a variety of problems, from injuries and illnesses to abuse and addictions to life changes.
 One type of social work professional, the clinical social worker, is a licensed healthcare professional who diagnoses and treats patients’ mental health conditions.
-Social workers find employment in hospitals, nursing homes, doctors’ offices, schools, prisons, government agencies and substance abuse clinics.
+Social workers find employment in:

-While some social workers enter the field with a background in psychology or sociology, earning a degree in social work specifically is a good choice for any aspiring social worker.
+Some social workers enter the field with a background in psychology or sociology.
+Earning a degree in social work specifically is a good choice for any aspiring social worker.
 However, to plan their educational path, aspiring social workers need to decide what their professional goals are and how much education they will need to reach them.
 Opportunities exist for social workers at both the bachelor’s and master’s degree levels, but those opportunities are very different from one another.

 Human Services Associate Degree